HeikoSchlittermann/cert-proxy/README.md

 # CERT-PROXY

-cert-proxy should be the trustworthy system acting on behalf of cert-proxy clients.
-It interacts with the Let's Encrypt CA system as a ACME protocol client.
-Certproxy is responsible for responding to the challenges from LE.
+cert-proxy should act as a proxy between systems with limited access to the Let's Encrypt CA or with limited abilities to respond to the challenges.

 ## Concept